The Ford Motor Company

 The Ford Motor Company, one of the most famous brands in the world, has been linked to past asbestos use in its products, especially brakes and clutches.
 Former employees and contractors worked around asbestos-containing products, and many of them developed mesothelioma.
-Ford faced several lawsuits as ar result of exposure.
+Ford continues to fight asbestos lawsuits.

 If you suffer from mesothelioma, asbestosis, or asbestos-related lung cancer, you may be eligible for a large amount of compensation.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.